Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

 We may write $\wtilde \Y = \wtilde \X + \G$, where $\wtilde \X = \S^{-1/2} \X \T^{-1/2}$ and $\G$ has iid $N(0,1/n)$ entries.
 Next, we apply a denoiser to $\wtilde \Y$ to estimate $\wtilde \X$; we denote this by $\psi(\wtilde \Y)$, for $\psi$ tailored to removing \emph{white} noise.
 Finally, we \emph{unwhiten} $\psi(\wtilde \Y)$ to obtain our final estimate $\what \X = \S^{1/2} \psi(\wtilde \Y) \T^{1/2} $ of $\X$.

 The Frobenius loss between $\what \X$ and $\X$ may be written as follows:

-which is a \emph{weighted} loss between $\psi(\wtilde \Y)$ and $\wtilde \X$, with weight matrices $\S^{1/2}$ and $\T^{1/2}$.
-Consequently, the denoiser $\psi(\wtilde \Y)$ should be chosen to minimize this weighted Frobenius loss.
-That is, if our goal is to estimate $\X$ in Frobenius loss, then the denoiser we apply to $\wtilde \Y$ should not minimize the Frobenius loss with $\wtilde \X$, but rather the weighted Frobenius loss.
+which is a \emph{weighted} loss between $\psi(\wtilde \Y)$ and $\wtilde \X$, with weights $\S^{1/2}$ and $\T^{1/2}$.
+The denoiser $\psi(\wtilde \Y)$ should be chosen to minimize this weighted Frobenius loss.
 The procedure is summarized in Algorithm \ref{alg-hetero}, where $\psi$ is taken to be optimal spectral denoising,

-\begin{rmk} The procedure of whitening, denoising, and unwhitening has been employed in a number of recent papers on the spiked model; see, for instance, \cite{liu2016epca, leeb2019optimal, dobriban2017optimal}.
+\begin{rmk} The procedure of whitening, denoising, and unwhitening has been employed in recent papers on the spiked model; see, for instance, \cite{liu2016epca, leeb2019optimal, dobriban2017optimal}.
 In particular, \cite{leeb2019optimal} shows several advantages of working with the whitened matrix when the noise is one-sided, such as improved estimation of the singular vectors of $\X$.
-In Section \ref{sec-snr}, namely Proposition \ref{prop-snr}, we show that whitening doubly-heteroscedastic noise increases the signal-to-noise ratio of the observed matrix.
-By contrast, the paper \cite{hong2018optimally} shows that whitening is a suboptimal choice of weights in certain settings. \end{rmk}
+By contrast, the paper \cite{hong2018optimally} shows that whitening is suboptimal in certain settings. \end{rmk}